simsam8/inf265_project3/report.md

 | 0.008 | 20 |

 We have implemented a simple grid search, where;
-for each architectures, we train it for every defined hyperparameter combination.
+for each architecture, we train it for every defined hyperparameter combination.

 The model with the highest accuracy is chosen.